Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

-One defines the \emph{quadratic degree} $\tdeg$ of a quadratic cycle $\alpha$ as the proper pushforward associated with the projection of $X/k$ (see \cite[Chap.
-2, \textsection 3]{BCDFO}).
-It is defined at the level of cycles and factorizes through rational equivalence.
-If one assumes that the support of $\alpha$ is \'etale over $k$, then it can be computed explicitly as the element
+Let $X$ be a proper smooth $k$-scheme.
+One defines the \emph{quadratic degree} $\tdeg$ of a quadratic $0$-cycle $\alpha \in \ZWhlg 0(X)$ as the proper pushforward associated with the projection of $X/k$ (see \cite[\textsection 5.3]{Feld1}, or \cite[1.3.8]{DFJ} in general).
+It is defined at the level of cycles, and factorizes through rational equivalence, as follows.
+For any point $x_i$ in the support of $\alpha$, one can consider the differential trace map of the finite (lci) extension $\kappa(x_i)/k$ deduced from Grothendieck duality (see e.g., \cite[Def.
+6.2.4]{Deg18})

-where $\Tr_{\kappa(x_i)/k}$ is the trace form for the finite separable (by assumption) extension $\kappa(x_i)/k$ (apply \emph{loc. cit.} Lemma 2.3).